JTMonitoring/assistant_timer/README.md

 time.txt is where the english command will be stored, the timer can accept two english strings:

-examples:
+examples
 set a timer for 5 seconds
 or
 remind me to wash the dishes in 10 minutes

-string one:
+string one
 set a timer for x y
 x = any number
 y = [seconds, minutes, hours]
-string two:
+string two
 remind me to x in y z
 x = reminder name, can be any amount of words. y = any number